 Inside, we worked with Rev. Hathaway, St. Jude Liturgical Arts, and Rugo Stone of Lorton, Virginia, to integrate a reclaimed 1910 marble railing into the altar’s platform and install new marble flooring all around it, creating a sense of beauty and solemnity in the sacristy that had been lost in multiple renovations over the last century.

 Near the main church building on South Royal Street is the Rectory, which houses the pastor and priests, and the Lyceum building for meetings and events.
 We assisted the church with several upgrades throughout the priestly residence, and to improve its privacy, moved their offices across the street to the Lyceum via a new, dedicated side entrance for staff and visitors.

 We designed a decorative gate to highlight the office entrance and give it its own identity.
 The custom stone and metalwork, punctuated with gas lanterns, recall the setting of the original 1888 Lyceum building on Duke Street in Old & Historic Alexandria.
 This passage, lined with improved paving, leads to a new, accessible and energy-efficient wing for the parish staff to do their important work for the congregation and community, and for church parishioners to visit.

-Additionally, we’re doing the master planning for the church’s school, which includes exterior and interior additions and renovations—initial interior work was completed in the summer of 2017.
+Additionally, we’re executing the master plan for the church’s school, which includes exterior and interior additions and renovations.
+Initial interior work was completed in the summer of 2017.